Understanding Nervous System Dysfunction and Its Impact on Health

 Nervous system dysfunction can cause increased sympathetic upregulation.
 This may present as a faster heart rate, higher blood pressure, and lower HRV.

 HRV measures the time variation between heartbeats and reveals how well the autonomic nervous system is functioning.
-A low HRV often indicates that the body is mostly in a sympathetic state.
-In fact, research indicates that individuals with low HRV are at a higher risk—up to 40%—of developing conditions like chronic pain, anxiety, and depression.
+A low HRV often indicates that the body is predominantly in a sympathetic state.
+Research indicates that individuals with low HRV are at a significantly higher risk—up to 40%—of developing conditions like chronic pain, anxiety, and depression.

 Enhancing parasympathetic activity through various interventions is essential for promoting overall wellness.